TsingLoo/WebGPU-Playground/README.md

 Both deferred rendering methods exhibit identical performance at lower light counts and when the light count exceeds 2,400, a consistent performance gap appears.
 The **Compute Deferred approach maintains a lower frame time compared to the Traditional Deferred** method, and this gap widens as the number of lights scales up.

-The performance advantage comes from the compute shader’s ability to skip the GPU’s fixed-function rasterization stage and run directly on compute units.
+The performance advantage comes from the compute shader's ability to skip the GPU's fixed-function rasterization stage and run directly on compute units.
 Instead of running per-pixel like fragment shaders, compute shaders work in small groups allowing threads to share and reuse lighting data efficiently using fast shared memory.
 This reduces unnecessary global memory access and lowers overall bandwidth usage.

 # Debug Images